NorthcoteHS/10DPRO/assessments/cat2_codeAndResearch/studyBuddy/README.md

 - ask questions in a random order
 - present multiple-choice answers in a random order
 - improve short-answer detection by ignoring uppercase letters, articles ('the', 'a'), etc.
+- in your code, combine questions and answers into a single "multi-dimensional" array
 - randomly generate questions and compute the correct answers (e.g. for maths questions)
 - save a high-score or leaderboard that persists when re-running the program
     - **Note:** this requires learning about File I/O